Table of Contents

 When giving bananas to dogs as a treat on occasion, and not as a substitute for regular meals, this powerful fruit can be a great addition to your dog's diet to raise his vitamins and minerals intake.

 Bananas are usually best added to an already well-balanced diet of your dog.
+Make sure your dog receives a sufficient amount of protein and fats from healthy sources.

 RELATED: 11 Best Superfoods for Dogs